sage-code/eve/manual/keywords.md

 | Keyword  | Description
 |----------|-----------------------------------------------------------------------
 | import   | start import region
-| alias    | define alias for data-type or member name from imported modules
+| type     | define data-type or sub-type
 | constant | declare module constants (start with "." if is public)
 | variable | declare module variables (start with "." if is public)
 | function | start a declaration region for named expression